Halloween: The Curse of Michael Myers: Post-production

-Musical score

-The original music score is composed and orchestrated by long-time Halloween contributor Alan Howarth, his work in the series dating back to his collaboration with John Carpenter on Halloween II.
-However, Howarth's score was redone by music editor Paul Rabjohns when the film went through reshoots.
-A soundtrack album was released by Varèse Sarabande, and is an unusual combination of the music featured in the original cut of the film, as well as that of the final theatrical cut.
-According to Howarth, he helped re-score the revised cut of the film, incorporating the use of guitar and drums in addition to the original score, which had been more synthesizer and piano-based.
-Howarth's official score for the film was released on August 24, 1995.

-The music of Alabama-based rock band Brother Cane was featured throughout the movie.
-The music came from their 1995 release Seeds on Virgin Records.
-The album's hit single "And Fools Shine On" can be heard when Kara, Tim and Beth arrive at school in their car.
-The song is also heard during the closing credits.
-Three other Brother Cane songs (all from the Seeds album) are featured in the film: "Hung on a Rope", "20/20 Faith", and "Horses & Needles".
-"Disconnected" by the group I Found God is also featured in the film.

-Track listing
+Music

+Alan Howarth composed the original musical score for Halloween: The Curse of Michael Myers, which was released on CD by Varèse Sarabande on October 24, 1995.

 Release

-The film's troubled production resulted in two cuts of the film, which prompted a legal battle between the film's production company, Nightfall, who wanted to release the original cut, and its distributor, Dimension Films, who had incorporated reshoots and additional material.
+The troubled production history of Halloween: The Curse of Michael Myers resulted in two cuts of the film, which prompted a legal battle between the film's production company, Nightfall, who wanted to release the original cut, and its distributor, Dimension Films, who had incorporated reshoots and additional material.
 Ultimately, Dimension Films won the dispute, and their cut of the film was officiated for theatrical release.

-An earlier teaser trailer of the film employed the title Halloween 666: The Origin of Michael Myers, which according to Daniel Farrands, came before an official title had been decided, and that the trailer title was a combination of an earlier script titled The Origin of Michael Myers by another writer, and Farrands' original script titled Halloween 666.
-At one point, executive producer Moustapha Akkad asked Farrands for a title, who suggested The Curse of Michael Myers due to the troubled production.
+An early teaser trailer for the film employed the title Halloween 666: The Origin of Michael Myers, which according to Daniel Farrands, came before an official title had been decided, and that the trailer title was a combination of an earlier script titled The Origin of Michael Myers by another writer, and Farrands' original script titled Halloween 666.
+At one point, executive producer Moustapha Akkad asked Farrands for a title, who suggested The Curse of Michael Myers as a joke referencing the film's turbulent production.
 Although Farrands's comment was in jest, Akkad took the name to heart and decided upon it.
 Farrands also added that this coincidentally made the subtitles similar to those in The Pink Panther films, which also used Return, Revenge, and Curse subtitles as Halloween's fourth, fifth and sixth films, respectively.

+Dimension Films released Halloween: The Curse of Michael Myers in the United States on September 29, 1995.
+It was released the same day in Canada, distributed by Alliance Atlantis.